derekphilipau/derekau-gatsby-novela/content/posts/2019-02-08-mason-stains-added-to-glazy/index.md

 ---
-title: Mason Stains added to Glazy
+title: "Mason Stains added to Glazy"
-author: Derek Au
+author: "Derek Au"
 date: 2019-02-08
-hero:
+hero: ./images/MasonStains.jpg
 excerpt:
-coverImage: "MasonStains.jpg"

 ---

 Double Rainbow!
 I've just added 60 Mason Stains with photos.
 Just click "Materials" and search by the stain number, e.g. "6600".
 In order to use a material in your recipes, you'll need to add it to your inventory by clicking the "Add to Inventory" button.